Tara Steele

-Tara Steele is an AgentGenius staff writer, covering real estate news, technology news and everything in between.
-If you’d like to reach Tara with a question, comment, press release or hot news tip, she frequently checks her email, simply click the link below.
+Tara Steele is the News Director at The American Genius, covering entrepreneur, real estate, technology news and everything in between.
+If you'd like to reach Tara with a question, comment, press release or hot news tip, simply click the link below.

 1. Jim Duncan